Myriamdsq/TP1_maj_info/README.md

 </div>

 We observe that functions "datte" and "forutne" are associate to "exit 5" whereas when we push the enter button we get "exit 4".
 We have well different exit for different functions.

+### 5. Measurement of the command execution time using the call clock_gettime.

+Futhermore we wnat to display the command execution time.
+We use a new function clock_gettime for this new program.
+We can observe that different functions don't have the same execution time.

+### 6.Execution of a complex command (with arguments).

+We want to execute program in our own shell with differents arguments